Home

 Belinda Atwell

-This is me holding the 21lb Jackfish (Northern Pike)
+This is me, Belinda Atwell holding the 20lb Jackfish (Northern Pike)

-I caught from a canoe and without a net!
+I caught from a canoe, by myself and without a net!

 How did I, Belinda Atwell ever receive the know how and confidence to build a popular web site like Annapolis Valley Vacation is becoming.
 I was always too shy and lacked confidence enough to ever do something like this.